ravicho/Vitis-Tutorials/docs/Bloom-Filter/experience-acceleration.md

 # Experiencing Acceleration Peformance

-In this step, you will build and run this application to create baseline performance data for the original, non-accelerated application.
+In this step, You will profile the Bloom filter application and evaluate which sections are best suited for FPGA acceleration.
+You will also experience the acceleration potential by running the application first as a software-only version and then as an optimized FPGA-accelerated version.

+Before we go into details of how to architect the applicationn and recommendations to accelerate the application, let's look at the FPGA acceleration that can be observed by a precomplied FPGA accelerator.

 ## Build the C Application